poiyomi/PoiyomiDocs/docs/outlines/outlines.md

 The Outlines feature creates outlines using a simplified pass with the mesh offset by a small amount.
 This is also known as an "Inverted Hull" outline.

-For smooth meshes, the inverted hull technique works well, but for hard-edged models, it can have noticable seams.
+For smooth meshes, the inverted hull technique works well, but for hard-edged models, it can have noticeable seams.
 To correct this, you can bake a version of the mesh with smoothed normals baked into the vertex color, using the Poi Vertex Color Baker.
 This will overwrite other vertex color data, and will create a unique version of the mesh.

 :::info Changes in 9.0
 All Outline features have been reintroduced to the main Shader variant as of version 9.0 and newer.
 There is no need to select a separate variant in order to use Outlines.